 This paleo Healthy Chocolate Mug Cake has rich chocolaty flavor and great texture!
 It’s saved me time and time again when I just want a little something sweet without eating junk food.

-Like I mentioned here, I’m kind-of particular about my cake.
+Like I mentioned when I told you about my Chocolate Cupcakes for Two, I’m kind-of particular about my cake.
 (As Mike likes to tell me, I’m kind-of particular about a lot of food-related stuff, but that remains to be proven and is an entirely different discussion for another day.)

 Anyway.
 I don’t think there is anything more disappointing than seeing an absolutely stunning cake and then sinking your teeth into what you think will be pure bliss, and realizing that it tastes like rubbery-textured cardboard.